josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 export default config;
 ```

 **Important note: the plugins _must_ go in that order!** `rehypeSlug` adds IDs to our headings, and `rehypeAutolinkHeadings` only works on headings that have IDs.

-So, again: make sure they're in the proper order in the `rehypePlugins` array.
+(Fun fact: I discovered these two were in the wrong order on _this_ site while writing this, when I suddenly realized it was only half working.)

 With that in place, once again, we'll need to restart our dev server.